Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Supersymmetric Yang--Mills theories

+In summary, we can truncate away the singular terms in the numerators without losing kinematic Jacobi identities, similar to minimal subtraction in dimensional regularization.
+The minimally subtracted numerators provide a CK-dual parameterization of the scattering amplitudes with finite numerators.

 Therefore, we have all-order tree-level CK-duality for 10D SYM theory.
-By dimensional reduction and the usual embedding of non-maximally SYM tree diagrams into maximally ones~(cf.~\cite{Chiodaroli:2013upa}), this establishes tree-level CK-duality for all pure Yang--Mills theories with arbitrary amounts of supersymmetry in any dimension.
+By dimensional reduction and embedding nonmaximally SYM tree diagrams into maximal ones~(cf.~\cite{Chiodaroli:2013upa}), this establishes tree-level CK-duality for all pure YM theories with arbitrary amounts of supersymmetry in any dimension.

+Let us now return to the Lorentz-covariant formalism.
+Here, the UV divergence occurs near $\lambda^A\bar\lambda_A=0$ for each numerator.
+As before, in the total amplitude all such singularities combine into a $Q$-exact term that vanishes due to gauge invariance.
+However, $Q$ \emph{does} change the degree of singularity near $\lambda^A\bar\lambda_A=0$ and so we cannot run the argument presented above for the $Y$-formalism.
+As a consequence, the cancellation of singularities in the total scattering amplitude may require both singular and nonsingular terms from individual diagrams combining to form $Q$-exact terms that vanish under integration.
+As this discards some non-singular parts of the numerators, this may ruin kinematic Jacobi identities of minimally subtracted numerators.